thebigfilecom/thebigfile-com-dev/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 [![Watch youtube video](https://i.ytimg.com/vi/hWnsluxmRqc/maxresdefault.jpg)](https://www.youtube.com/watch?v=hWnsluxmRqc)

 The Network Nervous System (NNS) is the DAO that controls the BigFile blockchain.
-It is an open, permissionless governance system, where everyone can participate by staking ICP utility tokens in so-called _neurons_.
+It is an open, permissionless governance system, where everyone can participate by staking BF utility tokens in so-called _neurons_.
 Decisions are made by voting on _proposals_, which can be submitted by anyone.